rishiloyola/elasticbyexample/README.md

 # esbook
- A site that teaches elasticsearch via interactive example programs.
+ A book that teaches elasticsearch via interactive example programs.

 # About